akashin/akashin.me/_drafts/incrementality-in-software-systems.md

 2. Set up all dependencies of your project - e.g. `apt get install && pip install requirements.txt`
 3. Upload the code of your model - e.g. `git clone myproject.git`
 4. Start you execution environment - e.g. `python3 myproject/train.py`
-  a.
-Load up Python imports
+5. Load up Python imports
-  b.
-Load the dataset from network
+6. Load the dataset from network
-5. Execute a first useful line of your code
+7. Execute a first useful line of your code

 Not only that there is a lot of **incidental complexity** involved along the way, but it's also painfully slow to repeat these steps every time you change a single line of your Python code.